kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 ### Avoid compression before encryption

-Data should not be compressed before encryption, as it can reveal information about the plaintext and weaken the security of the JWT.
+Data should not be compressed before encryption, as it can reveal information about the plaintext and weaken the security of a JWT.

 ### Use only UTF-8 encoding